Chapter 4758-4 Application for Licensure or Certification

-(A) All applicants for initial licensure or certification as a chemical dependency counselor assistant, licensed chemical dependency counselor II, licensed chemical dependency counselor III, licensed independent chemical dependency counselor, registered applicant, Ohio prevention specialist I or Ohio prevention specialist II shall file with the executive director of the board a written application, signed and duly notarized, on a form prescribed by the board.
+(A) All applicants for initial licensure, certification or endorsement shall file with the executive director of the board a formal application on a form prescribed by the board.

-(1) The formal application packet contains all documentation and reference forms necessary to be credentialed at a particular level and consists of, at a minimum, the following:
+(1) The formal application contains all documentation necessary to be credentialed at a particular level and consists of, at a minimum, the following:

 (a) Formal application.

-(b) Documentation of hours of volunteer or paid work experience.
+(b) Documentation of hours of volunteer or paid work experience when applicable.
 This includes related position descriptions that are signed by the supervisor.

 (c) Documentation of required levels of education and training.
-This includes a copy of the transcript(s) of courses taken, certificates of attendance at appropriate workshops, and letters of participation.
+This includes original transcript(s) of courses taken, certificates of attendance at appropriate workshops, and letters of participation when applicable.

-(d) Verification of applicant's required practical experience hours.
+(d) Verification of applicant's required practical experience hours when applicable.
 This includes submission of the form that verifies the accomplishment of the required practical experience.